How are the heights measured?

 The short & sweet answer is: "United States Department of Agriculture Restrictions."
 Every state has their own unique USDA restrictions on which plants they allow to come into their state.
 While we wish we could serve everyone, it's for the safety of native species and helps prevent the spread of invasive disease & pests.
 We've gotta protect good ole' Mother Nature, after all.

-- Rich burgundy-purple foliage from spring to fall
+- Strong purple colored leaves from spring to fall

 - Plant Hardiness Zones 3-7